RIFLE RANGE RULES

 Targets must be affixed so as not to do any damage to any structure.

-Shooters are asked to replace worn out target backing as needed using the supplied screws and screwdriver.
+Shooters are required to replace worn out target backing as needed using the supplied screws and drill/driver.

 Only paper targets are allowed.
 Other targets may be approved by the chairperson of the Rifle Sections at their discretion.